Do I Need Personal Injury Protection in Texas?

 PIP doesn’t have a wait time: it’s paid out regardless of fault.
 When you sue another driver or have to wait on the insurer to determine fault, your bills are still accruing.
 PIP claims must be paid regardless of fault, so they offer a blanket of protection to motorists.

-If you’ve been injured in an accident dealing with insurance companies can be tedious and frustrating to figure out whose insurance is going to cover your injuries.
+If you’ve been injured in an accident, dealing with insurance companies can be tedious and frustrating to figure out whose insurance is going to cover your injuries.
 It’s best if you speak to a car accident attorney.
 They can handle your case on contingency, meaning the attorney only gets paid when they get a settlement for you.
+You should spend your time getting treated for your injuries and back to work.